AlandSailingRobots/SailingRobotsWebsite/assets/vendors/README.md

 | leafletJS | for the map display |

 ### Nota Bene :
-*geomagnetism (could be used to automatically retrieve the magnetic declination of a point when it is sabed into the DB but it requires NodeJS or a 'compatible interpreter')*
+*geomagnetism (could be used to automatically retrieve the magnetic declination of a point when it is saved into the DB but it requires NodeJS or a 'compatible interpreter')*

-**The other libraries are not used.
+:exclamation: **The other libraries are not used.
 As long as they are not loaded into a HTML document, they won't do anything.**